jackson15j/cv/craig_astill_cv.md

 Senior Software Engineer: [EigenTech] (March 2022 - November 2023)
 ------------------------------------------------------------------

+* Redundancy due to lack of Company cash-flow.
 * Organised a Security Guild to raise awareness within the Engineering Team and install processes to de-risk Product decisions.
 * Co-Lead on a Customer Facing Security Squad to add functionality to the Auth